top of page

 Photo Credit: Nhobgood Nick Hobgood, CC BY-SA 3.0, via Wikimedia Commons

-• Why crossbreeding matters: Enhanced genetic variation can yield offspring better equipped to resist bleaching and disease.
+Enhanced genetic variation can yield offspring better equipped to resist bleaching and disease.
+This is crucial as coral reefs face unprecedented challenges due to climate change.

 NOAA’s Ambitious Seven Reefs Initiative